 Why are trail running shoes so expensive?

-Interestingly, there did seem to be a pause in the price increases of all running shoes recently, when brands hesitated to break the $100 per pair barrier.
+Interestingly, there did seem to be a pause in the price increases of all running shoes a decade ago when brands hesitated to break the $100 per pair barrier.
 Once Hokas and the Salomon S-Lab Sense came onto the market, that ceiling was destroyed, and there was a diversification of prices.

 Is either of these categories worth the premium?
-Perhaps for a handful of people with significant disposable income, the marginal gains in comfort or prestige are worth the cost of the “ultra-premium” trail shoes, but they’re certainly not necessary.
+Perhaps for a handful of people with significant disposable income, the marginal gains in comfort or prestige are worth the cost of the ultra-premium trail shoes, but they’re certainly not necessary.
 The same goes for seemingly cutting-edge shoes.
 Maybe they lead to better performance — or maybe they don’t.

 Can I wear trail running shoes for hiking?

-TONS of people use trail running shoes for hiking, whether that’s for an hour around the local park or a three-month thru hike.
-Two great options from our list above include the Altra Lone Peak 5 for those who want a wide toe box, perhaps for hours-long or multi-day hikes, or the Brooks Cascadia 15.
+Tons of people use trail running shoes for hiking, whether for an hour around the local park or a three-month thru-hike.
+Two great options from our list include the Altra Lone Peak 8 for those who want a wide toebox, perhaps for hours-long or multi-day hikes, or the Brooks Cascadia 17.
 Both shoes offer moderate cushioning on time-tested platforms.

-Where to Buy Trail Shoes?
+Where to Buy Trail Running Shoes?

 If you’re in the market for some trail shoes and you have the chance, swing by your local running store to see if they can set you up with a pair.
-Not only will they have the knowledge to match a pair to your needs and the skill to properly size the shoes, the store’s selection should also be well-suited for local trails.
+Not only will they have the knowledge to match a pair to your needs and the skill to size the shoes properly, but the store’s selection should also be well-suited for local trails.

-If you know what you’re looking for, online outdoor retailers like REI and Backcountry carry a huge selection of trail shoes from a multitude of manufacturers.
+If you know what you’re looking for, online outdoor retailers like REI Co-op and Backcountry carry a huge selection of trail shoes from many manufacturers.
 These days, you’re likely to find just as many or more trail shoes on Amazon, with free two-day shipping if you’re a Prime member.